Patterns

 Let's start simple.
 We can use patterns to replicate our geometry, copying it into our scene several times.
 Let's take this simple cylinder, and copy it 4 times.

-• A solid to pattern (the unlabeled first arg, which is implicitly set to % and therefore gets the cylinder piped in)
+- A solid to pattern (the unlabeled first arg, which is implicitly set to % and therefore gets the result of the

-In our above example, [1, 0, 0] is the X axis, so it places 4 instance along the X axis, each 10 units apart.
+In our above example, it places 3 extra instances (for a total of 4) along the X axis, each 10 units apart.

 Circular patterns